How to grow Garrya elliptica common name Silk Tassel Bush

 Garrya as a fan trained wall shrub

-Besides being an ideal shrub for a wall, Garrya looks impressive when fan trained on a wall.
-I took these image when I spotted a Garrya elliptica, almost certainly 'James Roof', in full tassel bloom in February.
+Garrya looks impressive when fan trained on a wall.
+I took this image when I spotted a Garrya elliptica, almost certainly 'James Roof', in full tassel bloom in February.

 Training as a fan really shows off the tassels to their best.